bevzzz/nb/extension/extra/goldmark-jupyter/README.md

 }
 ```

-`Attachments` will extend the default `goldmark.Markdown` with custom link parser and image render function.
-The renderer can be configured with standard `html.Option`:
+`Attachments` will extend the default `goldmark.Markdown` with a custom link parser and an image renderer.
+Quite naturally, this renderer accepts `html.Options` which can be passed to the constructor:

 ```go
 import (